FREQUENTLY ASKED QUESTIONS (FAQ)

 The good news is that the client is responsible for filling out most of the details, including the company name, address and contact information, as well as the time you started and finished, the duration worked, the job details (such as the type of job and what role you filled), and the rate of pay.

 You’ll most likely be issued a big book of modeling vouchers as soon as you sign your agency contract.
 Your agent will go over all of the details and will tell you how to fill them out and who to give them to.
 If you run out of vouchers, your agent should have you come by the office to pick up more, or they may even email you a blank voucher so you can print your own copies.
 You should use a different voucher for each job.
 If you have two jobs lined up in one day, then bring two separate vouchers.
 If you forget to bring a voucher to your booking, contact your agent to send you one by email and print it.

 On the Book Management website, you can print vouchers.
 Downloadable as a PDF.

 After your job is complete, you have to do is drop it off with your agent, or email them a copy.
 The voucher system isn’t imposed anymore however it is a good way of keeping track of your hours and rate Your agents will let you know where exactly to leave it.
 It’s best to submit your voucher immediately to your agency after your job is done.
-It is of upmost importance that you hand over your completed voucher as quickly as you can- preferably within the same day to avoid any delays.
+Hand over your completed voucher as quickly as you can- preferably within the same day to avoid any delays.
 After all, both you and your agent will want to get paid as quickly as possible.
 If you are unsure if your agent received your voucher, call your agent to make sure that they got it.
 Many agencies, especially larger ones, may be too busy and may not realize that they don’t have your voucher until days or weeks later.

 APPLICATION FORM FAQ